YusufSiddiquiWorks/Music-Customer-Churn-Prediction-Model-End-to-End/README.md

 - Cloud Deployment and Continuous Integration/Deployment (CI/CD)

 ## License
-This project is licensed under the Apache2.0 License.
+This project is licensed under the MIT License.

 ## Acknowledgements
 - Dataset sourced from [Kaggle].